mieow/vampire-character/readme.txt

 1. Activate Plugin

 == Frequently Asked Questions ==

+= Can I get the plugin updated to support V5?

+V5 is close enough to V20 that it's technically possible, but the chances of me actually getting the chance to work on it is very low.

 = I want multiple characters under the same email address, each with a Wordpress login but Wordpress won't allow it =